 A whirlwind 11 years passed quickly, touring with some of history’s most profound rock names, including The Rolling Stones, Robert Plant, ZZ Top, Keith Richards, and Stevie Ray Vaughn.
 He left Colin’s band in 1998 to pursue his solo career, discovering new fans and excitement fronting his own band, which was in demand constantly.
 Performing, recording, and teaching continues and his 4th CD “Rock & Roll Saxophonist” being the most “sax-heavy” recording yet.

 Many of Ferreira’s songs have weaved themselves into Movies and television.
 His unmistakable sax sound is featured on many other CDs besides his own, many of which have reached gold and platinum status.
 He stays rooted to his sax, flirting with many sounds from swing to rock to pop.
-He continues to write, perform, and educate.
+He continues to record, perform, and educate.